scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

    model = models.ISModel(Al, bc="neumann",
 		xfunc_id="lda_x", unbound="quantum")

 By default, the above code prints the output shown in Fig. 4.
-The first (and only mandatory) input parameter to the `models.ISModel` object is the `Atom` object that we generated earlier.
+The first (and only mandatory) input parameter to the :code:`models.ISModel` object is the :code:`Atom` object that we generated earlier.
-Together with the optional `spinpol` and `spinmag` parameters in the `models.ISModel` object, this sets either the total number of electrons (`spinpol=False`) or the number of electrons in each spin channel (`spinpol=True`).
+Together with the optional :code:`spinpol` and :code:`spinmag` parameters in the :code:`models.ISModel` object, this sets either the total number of electrons (:code:`spinpol=False`) or the number of electrons in each spin channel (:code:`spinpol=True`).

-The remaining information displayed in Fig. ?? shows directly the chosen model parameters, or the default values where these parameters are not specified.
+The remaining information displayed in Fig. 4 shows directly the chosen model parameters, or the default values where these parameters are not specified.
-The exchange and correlation functionals - set by the parameters `xfunc_id` and `cfunc_id` - are passed to the LIBXC library :cite:`libxc_2018` for processing.
+The exchange and correlation functionals - set by the parameters :code:`xfunc_id` and :code:`cfunc_id` - are passed to the LIBXC library :cite:`libxc_2018` for processing.
 So far, only the "local density" family of approximations is available in atoMEC, and thus the default values are usually a sensible choice.
 For more information on exchange and correlation functionals, there is a number of reviews in the literature, for example Ref. :cite:`xc_review`.

-This stage of the average-atom calculation, i.e. the specification of the model and the choices of approximation within that, is shown in the second row of Fig. ??.
+This stage of the average-atom calculation, i.e. the specification of the model and the choices of approximation within that, is shown in the second row of Fig. 2.

 .. figure:: atoMEC_model.png